oguzgelal/reclare/docs/concepts/Situations.md

 ### Multiple situations

 You can define multiple situations for a declaration.
 There are two ways of doing this: you can either input an array of situations, or you can use the `and`, `or` and `not` logical operators to build up your own custom logic.
+You can compose these operators and create your own logical flow.
 Inputting a situation array is equivalent to combining them by and.

 ```javascript
 import { and, or, not } from 'reclare';